Authoring Guide for Dynamics 365 Business Central

 The Docs Authoring Pack for Visual Studio Code adds productivity tools to Visual Studio Code

 The Business Central content is styled using a MarkDown syntax as described below.
-You can also get a lot of guidance in the MarkDown Reference section in the Docs Contributor Guide.
+Extended guidance is available in the MarkDown Reference section in the Docs Contributor Guide.

 # for headings.
 For more information, see Headings in the Docs Contributor Guide.

-The Markdown validation in the current version of the Docs Authoring Pack recommends a blank line between options in a bulleted list.
+As a best practice, the MarkDown validation in the current version of the Docs Authoring Pack recommends a blank line between options in a bulleted list for better readability in MarkDown.

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Payment Journal**, and then choose the related link.
 2. In the **Payment Journal** window, on the first journal line, enter the relevant information about the payment entry.
 3. To apply a single vendor ledger entry: 4.
 In the **Applies-to Doc.
 No.** field, choose the field to open the **Apply Vendor Entries** window.